PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

     }
     ```

-3. **Analysis JSON**
+4. **Analysis JSON**

-    - A complex JSON object containing a detailed analysis of the audio file.
+    - A complex JSON object containing a detailed analysis of the disinformation snippet within the transcription.
-    - This analysis focuses on identifying and evaluating potential disinformation content within the audio.

     **Structure:**

     ```json
     {
-      "translation": "...",
-      "title": {
+      "translation": "...", // Full translation of the entire transcription, not just the disinformation snippet "title": {
         "spanish": "...",
         "english": "..."